Optimization Algorithms as Robust Feedback Controllers

 \item Every asymptotically stable equilibrium is a strict and isolated minimizer, and every local minimizer is stable.
 If $\Phi$ is analytic or convex, then the set of all (strict) minimizers is equivalent to the set of (asymptotically) stable equilibria.

-\item If $\Phi$ is twice continuously differentiable, the stability of an critical points is partially governed by its Hessian: If $\nabla^2 \Phi(x^\star)$ is positive definite, $x^\star$ is a local minimizer and locally exponentially stable.
+\item If $\Phi$ is twice continuously differentiable, the stability of a critical point is partially governed by its Hessian: if $\nabla^2 \Phi(x^\star)$ is positive definite, $x^\star$ is a local minimizer and locally exponentially stable.
 If $\nabla^2 \Phi(x^\star)$ has at least one negative eigenvalue, $x^\star$ is unstable. \end{enumerate} \end{theorem}

-Point \cref{it:grad1} in \cref{thm:grad} is a simple consequence of LaSalle invariance \citep{khalilNonlinearSystems2002}.
-Namely, it is immediate that $\Phi$ is non-increasing along gradient trajectories.
-Compactness of $\Phi^{-1}(c)$ is generally required to preclude unbounded trajectories that escape to the horizon.
-Further, compactness of $\Phi^{-1}(c)$ together with the continuity of $\Phi$ guarantees lower boundedness and thus the existence of a minimizer.

-In general, however, trajectories may not converge to a single point but to the entire set of critical points \citep{palisGeometricTheoryDynamical1982}.
-This pathological behavior is ruled out in \cref{it:grad2} if $\Phi$ is analytic, which guarantees the finite length of trajectories due to Lojasiewicz's inequality \citep{absilConvergenceIteratesDescent2005}, or if $\Phi$ is convex.

 In the absence of local Lipschitz continuity of $\nabla \Phi$, uniqueness of trajectories is not guaranteed and a distinction between \emph{weak} and \emph{strong equilibria} has to be made~\citep{hauswirthProjectedDynamicalSystems2020,cortesDiscontinuousDynamicalSystems2008}.